ostash-group/BGCViz/docs/Quick_start.md

 ![renamed](/images/renamed.png)

-Red rectangular on the plot shows, that the product information is preserved, but the coloring scheme changed (lassopeptide -> ripp).
+So , the color indicates, that the product is ripp (on a legend), but Type field on hover indicates the true tyep (lanthipeptide-class-i)

 The renaming scheme is available in the [Glossary](Glossary.md).
 Guide how to change it available [here](BGCViz_renaming_and_coloring_options.md).